Unboxed-Software/solana-course/content/solana-nft.md

         }
     ```

  - `storage` indicates the storage type to upload images and metadata.
-Note that Arweave files are only stored for seven days on Devnet (When deploying to mainnet use `arweave-sol`).
+Note that Arweave files are only stored for seven days on Devnet (When deploying to Mainnet use `arweave-sol`).
 You can review list of supported storage types [here](https://docs.metaplex.com/candy-machine-v2/configuration).

  - `noRetainAuthority` indicates whether the candy machine authority has the update authority for each mint or if it is transferred to the minter.
 This should be kept as `false` for the vast majority of cases.